Comprehensive study of solar type II radio bursts and the properties of the associated shock waves: Results

 The flare classes corresponding to the type II bursts are reported in Table~\ref{results_table}.
 For events originating on the visible side of the Sun, all associated flares were relatively strong, with classes of at least C9.8.
 However, for far-side events (such as June 9, 2021 and May 19, 2022), the reported GOES flare classes may not accurately represent their true magnitudes.
 In particular, the May 19, 2022 flare, observed by the Spectrometer/Telescope for Imaging X-rays (STIX) onboard Solar Orbiter, was estimated to correspond to a GOES flare class of \(X1.9^{+X2.8}_{-M7.7}\).
 The event on June 9, 2021, also occurred on the far side of the Sun and was partially observed by the GOES satellite.
 The type II durations are also reported in the table, and we obtain a range of $6-23$~minutes.
 Two events with the shortest emission times (April 22, 2022, and March 11, 2025) did not have an associated CME.
 The remaining events with longer durations were all associated with a CME.

-The electron beam energies are determined by analysing the herringbone structures observed in each event.
-Radio images were used to determine the locations of the herringbone sources at various imaging frequencies corresponding to the herringbone features seen in the dynamic spectrum.
-The electron beam speed is estimated from plane-of-sky radio images, and in cases where projection effects are significant, this speed provides a lower limit for the electron energies.
-The estimates of the energies of the electron beams are reported in the Table~\ref{results_table}.
-We obtain a range of \(6~-~588\)~keV for the electron beam energy, with most values being \(\lesssim~25\)~keV (i.e.\(\lesssim~0.3\)~c).
+The electron beam energies are determined by analysing the herringbone structures observed in each event, and the results are reported in Table~\ref{results_table}.
+We obtain electron beam energies in the range \(3-48\)~keV, with 7 out of the 10 analysed herringbones exhibiting energies \(\lesssim 10\)~keV (i.e.\ \(\lesssim 0.19\,c\)).
 The electron speeds derived in our study are consistent with previous herringbone analyses, with reported averages ranging from $0.14$~c to $0.18$~c \citep{mann_electron_2005, carley_low_2015, mann_radio_2018, morosan_connecting_2024}.
-However, electron beam energies exceeding $100$~keV were found in two events, with one as high as $588$~keV.
-Such high beam energies have only been found before in the study of \cite{zhang_spatially_2024}, which proposed a specific scenario contributing to their generation, coming from counter-streaming electrons.